aghyad97/ETL-Python/README.md

 # ETL-Python

-This repo contains Take-home Assignment for Tamanna Company.
 In this little project, is to build an ETL (Extract, Transform, Load) to import products from multiple data sources.

 ## Description: